Amirhossein2000/bitacoin/README.md

 ./bitacoin download -config <config file>
 ````

-Use this client for get wallet balance and create new transaction :  [bitacoin_client](https://github.com/Amirhossein2000/bitacoin_client "bitacoin_client")
+## You should use the [bitacoin_client](https://github.com/Amirhossein2000/bitacoin_client "bitacoin_client") to get wallet balance and transfer coins.